-Most of The Wave Foundation's produce has been purchased from Pacific Coast Fruit and LINC (Local Inland Northwest Cooperative)
+Most of The Wave Foundation's produce has been purchased from Pacific Coast Fruit Company and LINC (Local Inland Northwest Cooperative) Foods.

-Foods.
 These two regional co-ops prioritize sourcing general produce items (fruits, veggies) from sustainable and BIPOC-owned businesses that have been directly impacted by COVID-19.
-Through these relationships, produce has been purchased from over 40 different agricultural suppliers.
+Through these relationships, hundreds of thousands of pounds of produce, fruits, and vegetables have been purchased from over 100 different agricultural suppliers.